curl/trurl/URL-QUIRKS.md

 # URL Quirks

-This is a collection peculiarities to may find in trurl due to bugs or changes/improvements in libcurl's URL handling.
+This is a collection of peculiarities you may find in trurl due to bugs or changes/improvements in libcurl's URL handling.

 ## The URL API